jericho1050/memo-muse/README.md

 - **Media Management**: Upload, organize, and view your photos and videos
 - **Automatic Organization**: Extracts EXIF data to organize by date and location
-- **AI Story Generation**: Creates personalized narratives from your media using GPT-4
+- **AI Story Generation**: Creates personalized narratives from your media using Groq's Llama 4 Scout
 - **Journal Prompts**: AI-generated reflection questions to deepen your connection to memories
 - **PWA Support**: Works offline and can be installed on your home screen
 - **Responsive Design**: Optimized for all devices from mobile to desktop